Southern Australia Tour Plus • View Itinerary

 Day 13 – Adelaide Hills and the Barossa

-Pull on your elastic-waisted trousers – today is one of indulgences through the Adelaide Hills and…
+Pull on your elastic-waisted pants – today is one of indulgences through the Adelaide Hills and…

-Pull on your elastic-waisted trousers – today is one of indulgences through the Adelaide Hills and the Barossa, dotted with atmospheric towns like Hahndorf, Australia’s oldest surviving German settlement.
+Pull on your elastic-waisted pants – today is one of indulgences through the Adelaide Hills and the Barossa, dotted with atmospheric towns like Hahndorf, Australia’s oldest surviving German settlement.
 A Barossa and Hahndorf tour reveals the bountiful food and wine this pocket of the state is known for.
-And you’ll enjoy a tasting from small batch wine makers from across the valley as well as discovering local flavours over lunch at Lambert Estate enveloped by vines.
+Discover local flavours over lunch at Lambert Estate, nestled in the rolling hills of the Barossa followed by a wine or gin tasting at Maggie Beer’s Pheasant Farm.
+Enjoy a Japanese inspired Farewell Dinner this evening at the hotel with your newfound friends.

 Crowne Plaza Adelaide